Glossary and Definitions ...

 A demonym for Ardmore is Ardmorite.

-For example: My cousin now lives in another state, yet he still thinks of himself as a Ardmorite.
+For example: My nephew has moved to the other side of the state, yet he still thinks of himself as a Ardmorite.

 - Quinquennial Census